F-type prison: Developments after 2000

 During the ongoing death fast action, more and more prisoners died.
-At the end of 2001 the chairs of Istanbul, Izmir and Ankara Bar Association suggested a solution called "three doors, three locks" (üç kapı, üç kilit).
+At the end of 2001 the chairs of Istanbul, İzmir and Ankara Bar Association suggested a solution called "three doors, three locks" (üç kapı, üç kilit).
 This would have enabled nine prisoners (three in each room) to spend time together during the day.
 Though the prisoners announced that they would stop their fast if the proposal was accepted, the Justice Minister Hikmet Sami Türk declared the proposal unacceptable and made the counter-offer that 10 prisoners could be together for five hours a week.

 In May 2002 Hüsnü Öndül, chair of the HRA, called on the Justice Minister to enter an intensified dialogue and appealed to the prisoners to end the senseless deaths.
 On 28 May prisoners of almost all groups involved in the hunger strike action ended the death fast.
 Only the DHKP-C continued the fast.